 How Normal Can Create a Relationship Problem

-Now, because I have experienced myself all my life, I tend to regard how I function, how I think, and how I see things as normal.
-When exposed to something over a long period, we naturally believe that it’s normal.
+Now, because I have experienced myself all my life, I tend to regard how I function, think, and see things as normal.
+Unfortunately, human beings tend to associate the word right with normal.

-This tendency to believe that if we are normal, we are also right, is taken to the extreme with those who claim to be normal and “morally right” and then push their morals and values onto others.
+This tendency to believe that if we are normal, we are also right is taken to the extreme with those who claim to be normal and “morally right”.
+This leads to the belief that they need to push their morals and values onto others.

-So in a conversation, a problem can occur when I am interacting with somebody and putting across how I feel and what I think about the topic.
-If I consider that I am normal, I will tend to try to shut down people who disagree with me because if I’m normal and right, then the other person is abnormal and wrong.
+So in a conversation, a problem can occur while putting across how I feel and think about a topic.
+If I consider that I am normal and therefore right, I will tend to shut down people who disagree with me.
+I view the other person as abnormal and wrong.

-And so, I will tend to try to convince them by making lots of statements, and probably increasing the volume with which I am speaking to get the point across.
+I will try to convince them of my point of view.
+By making lots of statements and probably increasing the volume I am speaking with, I will try to get my point across.

-If I’m in that state of mind, then there are several things that I am not doing.
-What I am not doing is listening, trying to understand by asking the other person questions, or being open to a different point of view about something.
+In that state of mind, then there are several things that I am not doing.
+I am not listening, and not trying to understand by asking the other person questions.
+Openness to a different point of view is not happening.
 In a relationship, this type of interaction has quite devastating consequences.

-The key word in relationships is understanding.
-I firstly need to understand myself as a person in terms of how I think, what drives me and what are my passions.
+A keyword in relationships is understanding.
+Firstly, I need to understand myself as a person in terms of how I think, what drives me, and my passions.
 I then need to understand my partner in the same way.
-Armed with the understanding or myself and my partner the question that I need to answer is “how if we have these differences do, we function as a couple?”
+Armed with the understanding of myself and my partner, the question that I need to answer is, “how if we have these differences do we function as a couple?”

 As tricky as that question seems, there is an answer.
-It is one of the most common issues that I need to deal with when I’m working with couples.
+It is one of the most common issues that I deal with when working with couples.

 The Art of Painless Communication is an ebook I wrote to help couples and individuals to dramatically decrease the likelihood of ending up in an argument when communicating.